odo-network/odoas/README.md

 yarn deploy:${ODOAS_STAGE}
 ```

 If configured appropriately, the command above should handle the deployment, build, and running of your application.
+It will push changes to your server for you and restart it so you don't have to.

 > Your application will be gracefully updated if possible so that your users do not experience any downtime.